About ASA Clustering

 For the management interface, we recommend using one of the dedicated management interfaces.
 You can configure the management interfaces as Individual interfaces (for both routed and transparent modes) or as a Spanned EtherChannel interface.

 We recommend using Individual interfaces for management, even if you use Spanned EtherChannels for your data interfaces.
-Individual interfaces let you connect directly to each unit if necessary, while a Spanned EtherChannel interface only allows remote connection to the current master unit.
+Individual interfaces let you connect directly to each unit if necessary, while a Spanned EtherChannel interface only allows remote connection to the current control unit.

 If you use Spanned EtherChannel interface mode, and configure the management interface as an Individual interface, you cannot enable dynamic routing for the management interface.
 You must use a static route.

-For example, you can manage the cluster by connecting to the Main cluster IP address, which is always attached to the current master unit.
+For example, you can manage the cluster by connecting to the Main cluster IP address, which is always attached to the current control unit.
 To manage an individual member, you can connect to the Local IP address.

-Master Unit Management Vs. Slave Unit Management
+Control Unit Management Vs. Data Unit Management

 Monitoring per-unit cluster-specific statistics.